Design System

 These components created a shared language between design and engineering, bringing consistency across the product.

-Scaling & Maintaining the System
+Scaling & maintains the system

 As the company and product grew, the design system evolved alongside it.
 When the team transitioned from Sketch to Figma, we used the opportunity to refine and expand the system.